Renormalization Mass Scale and Scheme Dependence in the Perturbative Contribution to Inclusive Semileptonic $b$ Decays: Renormalization Group Summation

 and

 where $\Lambda$ and $I\!\!M$ are scale dependent quantities used to define boundary conditions on eqs.
-(3,4).
+(4,5).
 We note that in eqs.
-(15,16) a change in $K$ can be absorbed into changes in $\Lambda$ and $I\!\!M$.
+(12,13) a change in $K$ can be absorbed into changes in $\Lambda$ and $I\!\!M$.
+The scale parameter $I\!\!M$ is closely related to a scalar parameter that is RS invariant that was previously used in ref.
+[26].
 In refs.
-[7,8], $K$ is taken to be infinite.
+[8,9], $K$ is taken to be infinite.
 (Below we will often use $a(\mu)$ to denote $a\left( \ln \frac{\mu}{\Lambda}\right)$.
-Similarly, the $\mu$ dependence of any dimensionless quantity, such as $E$, will be written $E(\mu)$ but will be understood to mean $E(\ln\mu/\Lambda)$).
+Similarly, the $\mu$ dependence of any dimensionless quantity, such as $E$, will be written $E(a(\mu))$ but will be understood to mean $E(a(\ln\mu/\Lambda))$. )

 We now can re-express eq.
-(12) in the form
+(9) in the form

 where

 We now define an auxiliary quantity $\eta$ so that